Conference graphic

 The Not-So-Sweet Hidden Threat of Diabetic Ketoacidosis

-Joni Winter, DNP, CRNP, FNP-BC, AGACNP-BC, ENP-C, CVNP-BC - Assistant Clinical Professor, Auburn University College of Nursing
+Joni Winter, DNP, CRNP, FNP-BC, AGACNP-BC, ENP-C, CVNP-BC - Assistant Clinical Professor, Auburn University - Auburn University College of Nursing

 Abstract